openhab/openhab-addons/bundles/org.openhab.binding.astro/README.md

 }
 ```

-or a offset and latest
+or an offset and latest

 ```
 astro:sun:home [ geolocation="52.5200066,13.4049540,100", interval=60 ] {